NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

 // v89.
-Prompt 2024 using Prompt24_V5M files and new hybrid JSON file. hpteta_(GeV) added to study the HF spiles
+Prompt 2024 using Prompt24_V5M files and new hybrid JSON file. hpteta_(GeV) added to study the HF spikes.
+//	MC SF 2024F: SmearJets and useJERSFvsPt.
 //	https://indico.cern.ch/event/1445491/#5-l2l3res-global-fit-2024f
 //      CombinedJSON_GoldenRuns_378981to383724_DCSRuns_383725to384446.json
 // v88.
 2024F in Vulcan.
 Initially was a test, but now is fixed.
 Not the full data, just a 50 files test.